Unhidden: Carrying Happy Everywhere – An Interview With Susan Snowden

 Susan Snowden: Well, thank you.
 I am so grateful and humbled by, you know, all of this my experience, what’s happening and state, what’s happening on the planet now.
 And I’m hopeful, I’m probably more hopeful than I’ve ever been.
 Because I truly believe that this plant has the possibility, you know, to change people’s lives and ultimately change the world.

 Kathryn Blume: That’s it for this episode of Unhidden.
 Thanks so much to Susan Snowden for sharing her story and knowledge with us.
-Thanks to West and Blend for the excellent theme song and to Wild Beats for the incidental music.
-Thanks also to the whole team at Heady Vermont Monica Donovan, Erin Doble, Kelly McDowell, Christina Hall, Karin Santerello and our canine overlords Oso, Potato and Luna.
+Thanks to West End Blend for the excellent theme song and to Wild Weeds for the incidental music.
+Thanks also to the whole team at Heady Vermont Monica Donovan, Erin Doble, Kelly McDowell, Christina Hall, Karen Santorello, and our canine overlords Oso, Potato, and Luna.
 You can visit Heady Vermont on our web site: Headyvermont.com and on Facebook, Twitter, Instagram and LinkedIn.
 You can find the Unhidden podcast at Soundcloud, iTunes and wherever fine podcasts are sold.
 We’ll see you next time.